scheduling-cc/pyscheduling/README.md

 ## License

-`pyscheduling_cc` was created by the scheduling-cc organization.
+`pyscheduling` was created by the scheduling-cc organization.
 It is licensed under the terms of the MIT license.